No one likes to admit they’re alcoholic. Most individuals are not aware they have this problem until their lives started to fall apart.

 How to Know If You Are an Alcoholic Test

 How can someone know if they are an alcoholic or not?
-Below is a set of questions that relate to life experiences typical among individuals who have been diagnosed with alcohol addiction.
+Below we created a test for alcoholism with a set of questions that relate to life experiences typical among individuals who have been diagnosed with alcohol addiction.

 Question #1.
 Have you had times when you drank more alcohol or drank for a longer period than you planned?